 The percentile bootstrap is derived by using the 2.5 and the 97.5 percentiles of the bootstrap distribution as the 95% confidence interval of the statistics of interest.
 This percentile interval is used for the calculation of the confidence intervals for reference limits when estimated using the robust method.

 The bias-corrected and accelerated (BCa) bootstrap (Efron, 1987; Efron & Tibshirani, 1993) adjusts for possible bias and skewness in the bootstrap distribution.
-The BCa bootstrap is used for Kendall's tau and in ROC curve analysis.
+The BCa bootstrap is used for example for Kendall's tau and in ROC curve analysis.

 Random number generation